valoran-M/Arrakis/CONTRIBUTING.md

 It is recommended to [sign any code submitted with a GPG key](https://docs.codeberg.org/security/gpg-key/)

 Submitted code must also respect the following coding style:
-* Wrap line at 80 characters
+* Wrap line at 80 characters (When reasonable to do so)
 * Use snake_case
 * Use space instead of tabulation
-* Remove any trailing whitespace
+* Remove any trailing white space

 Stuff that are currently planned can be looked at in [`TODO.md`](./TODO.md).